SARRAF-5757/FreeWil-IR/README.md

 ## Scripts Overview

-### 🎮 `game.py` - Two-Mode IR Communication Game
+### `game.py` - Two-Mode IR Communication Game
 A two-player interactive game using FreeWili devices and IR communication.
 Players can switch between SEND and RECEIVE modes using the red button, and send/receive colored light signals through IR communication.

-**Features:**
-- Mode switching between SEND and RECEIVE using the red button
-- Color-coded IR signal transmission and reception
-- LED feedback for current mode and received signals
-- Real-time button state monitoring

-### 🎯 `game_turn-based.py` - Turn-Based IR Game
+### `game_turn-based.py` - Turn-Based IR Game
 A turn-based multiplayer game where players must respond to IR signals within a time limit.
 The game features a countdown timer and requires quick responses to prevent game over.

-**Features:**
-- Turn-based gameplay with time pressure
-- 10-second countdown timer before game over
-- Random light generation for each turn
-- IR signal matching mechanics

-### 🌟 `accel-sim.py` - Accelerometer Light Trail Simulation
+### `accel-sim.py` - Accelerometer Light Trail Simulation
 An interactive light trail simulation that responds to device tilt using the built-in accelerometer.
 Creates a smooth, animated light trail that follows the device's orientation.

-**Features:**
-- Real-time accelerometer data processing
-- Smooth light trail animation with decay effects
-- Tilt-based LED position mapping
-- Low-pass filtering for stable movement
-- Efficient LED update system
+Uses efficient light updating to improve performance and reduce unnecessary writes.

 ## Installation & Setup Tutorial

 ### Prerequisites
 - Python 3.7 or higher
 - pip (Python package installer)
+- FreeWili library
 - FreeWili device(s) connected via USB

 ### Step 1: Install Python and pip